UCSBCarpentry/2021-11-04-ucsb-sql-online/_episodes/01-format-data.md

 ## Data formatting problems

+A super common issue you will have when moving from spreadsheets to databases is that everyone treats spreadsheet programs like a paper notebook.

+There's nothing wrong with this.
+We all do it.
-The most common mistake made is treating spreadsheet programs like lab notebooks, that is, relying on context, notes in the margin, spatial layout of data and fields to convey information.
+We rely on context, notes in the margin, spatial layout of data and fields to convey information.
 As humans, we can (usually) interpret these things, but computers don't view information the same way, and unless we explain to the computer what every single thing means (and